bswinters/Sprint-Review-and-Retrospective/README.md

     What does it mean to be a good team member in software development?
     In software development, being a good team member means to be a great communicator.
 In an agile Scrum team, communication is more than good listening skills.
 To    be a great communicator, one must listen, ask questions, participate in Scrum events, and offer help to others when necessary.
-A good team member is also responsible, self-motivating, flexible.
+A good team member is also responsible, self-motivating, and flexible.